How to manage your takeaway timeslots?

-For all Takeaway and Delivery menus, you can configure the available takeout timeslots.
+For all Takeaway menus, you can configure the available takeout timeslots.

-Go to Menus, select your menu, and navigate to 'Takeaway Settings' to edit your takeaway timeslots.
+Go to Menus, select your take-away menu, and navigate to 'Takeaway Settings' to edit your takeaway timeslots.

-Note: Most of the time, a Delivery or Take-Away menu is always active and the only limit can be found in the pick-up/delivery days.
-This means a delivery menu can be visible 24/7, but orders may only be fulfilled between 5 PM and 9 PM.
-You can allow orders at any time, but restrict the actual pickup or delivery window.
+Note: Most of the time, a Take-Away menu is always active (opening hours) and the only limit can be found in the pick-up days.
+This means a take-away menu can be visible 24/7, but orders may only be collected between 5 PM and 9 PM.
+You can allow orders at any time, but restrict the actual pickup window.

 If needed, you can also control the menu’s overall availability by setting specific opening hours.